anuket-project/anuket-specifications/doc/ref_arch/openstack/chapters/chapter02.rst

      - SCA – Software Composition Analysis **should** be applied during Secure Coding stage triggered by Pull, Clone or Comment trigger.
-       Security testing that analyses application source code or compiled code for software components with known vulnerabilities.
+       Security testing that analyses application source code or compiled code for software components with known vulnerabilities
-     - Example: open source OWASP range of tools.
+     - Example: open source OWASP range of tools
    * - sec.code.003
      - IaaC
      - Source Code Review **should** be performed continuously during Secure